Agrael1/Wisdom/README.md

 **Windows:**

 - Windows 10/11
-- DirectX 12 capable video card
 - CMake 3.25+

-Tested on MSVC v143, Visual Studio 2022
+Tested on MSVC v143, Visual Studio 2022.
+Video card must support DirectX 12.0+ and Enchanced Barriers.

 for Vulkan:

 - Vulkan 1.3.2xx+

+Tested on Windows with NVIDIA GeForce GTX 1070 and Linux with RTX A4000 with latest drivers.

 **Windows Store:**